COVID-19 caused Non-Compliance Concerns, No Action Assurance Memorandum

 As an example, where travel for certification requirements is not recommended, continue to observe requirements for monitoring, even if you do so after a certification has lapsed.
 Submit as required under your applicable permit condition all non-compliance events with proper DEC Notification forms for Permit Deviations.
 Include with your notification any cause or guidance pertinent to the non-compliance with certification under 18 AAC 50.205.

-DEC is communicating with Alaska Environmental Resources (AER) on providing an additional stack test certification course in Anchorage around the middle of June 2020 in the event that there is a need to train and certify individuals unable to attend other locations as regularly scheduled.
-For questions on scheduling and currently offered trainings or scheduling needs to comply with the Municipality of Anchorage’s limit on mass gatherings, please contact Shawna Popovici with AER at 907-230-4325 or firstname.lastname@example.org.
+DEC is communicating with Alaska Environmental Resources (AER) on rescheduled stack test certification courses before the expiration of this waiver in the event that there is a need to train and certify individuals unable to attend other locations as regularly scheduled.
+For questions on scheduling and currently offered trainings or scheduling, please contact Shawna Popovici with AER at 907-230-4325 or email@example.com.
 In case of further restrictions/delays – we will continue to examine contingency options.

 For stack testing requirements, the Department has limited authority to issue waivers for delayed test requirements.
 Depending on the underlying requirement, approval from the U.S. Environmental Protection Agency may be required.
 The Department is communicating with the EPA to ensure we remain up to date with current guidance or exemption criteria.
 We intend to be no more stringent than EPA, but – to date, cannot offer exemptions, extensions, or assurances for enforcement discretion where we lack authority to do so.
 We intend to use what discretion we have for credibly qualifying circumstances and will follow the lead of EPA, however – this process may take some time and extend well past the date of required compliance.